storozhukBM/logstat/README.md

 # logstat

-A simple console-based that monitors access log file and prints summary statistics on the traffic as a whole.
+A simple console-based tool that monitors access log file and prints summary statistics on the traffic as a whole.

 IMPORTANT: This tool reporting and alerting logic is entirely based on timestamps from log records,